Gospel of Judas: Date

 In early January 2005, researchers at the Arizona Accelerator Mass Spectrometry Laboratory of the University of Arizona completed their radiocarbon dating testing of four samples of papyrus from the codex and one sample of leather from the binding.
-The mean calendar age for these samples was between 220–340 AD.
+The mean calendar age for these samples was between 220–340 CE.

 In January 2006, ink samples from the codex were examined in another laboratory using polarized light microscopy, infrared spectroscopy, Raman spectroscopy, scanning electron microscopy, transmission electron microscopy, and x-ray diffraction.
 The chemical composition of the ink was determined not to match that of any modern ink, and its chemical composition was consistent with what would be expected for a document produced in Egypt during the third century AD.

-It is likely, based on textual analysis of the dialect used and the presence of certain Greek loanwords, that the Coptic text contained in the codex may be a translation from an older Greek manuscript dating to sometime before 180 AD.
+It is likely, based on textual analysis of the dialect used and the presence of certain Greek loanwords, that the Coptic text contained in the codex is a translation from an older Greek manuscript dating to sometime before 180 AD.
 Cited in support of this dating is the reference to a "Gospel of Judas" in the work Adversus Haereses.
 This work was written around 180 AD by the early Christian writer Irenaeus, who described the Gospel of Judas as "fictitious history".
 However, it is uncertain whether the text mentioned by Irenaeus is the same work as that found in the Codex Tchacos.